 - overall band score 6.5 in International English Language Testing System (IELTS); or

 - score 450 in the new College English Test Band 6 (CET-6) of Chinese mainland or pass in the old CET-6 test; or

 Students are required to complete a total of 12 credit units in which 3 credit units come from the core course and 9 credit units from the elective courses, including at least 3 credit units of courses in Group I. Each course is worth 3 credit units.

 - Cloud Computing: Theory and Practice (Group II)

 - Information Security Technology Management (Group II)

-(2) Alternatively, during their study of the PGC programme, students may opt to further their studies by applying for programme transfer to the MSCS or MSEC programme.
+(2) Alternatively, during their study of the Postgraduate Certificate in Information Security programme, students may opt to further their studies by applying for programme transfer to the MSCS or MSEC programme.
 If programme transfer is approved, up to a maximum of 4 completed courses would be recognized as fulfilling the requirements of the MSCS programme or a maximum of 2 completed core courses for MSEC.